apify/actor-whitepaper/README.md

 ## Introduction

-This document shows how to build _actors_, a new kind of serverless micro-apps
+This document explains how to develop _actors_, a new kind of serverless microapps for general-purpose language-agnostic computing and automation jobs.

-and new paradigm for building serverless micro-apps.
-The main design goal

-This is based on 3 years of experience in [Apify](https://apify.com/store)..
-While this model has been used over past 3 years

-This is a work-in-progress document that contains the specification for Apify actors.

-Note that some functionality is already implemented and available, but some features or integrations not.
-This is not documentation, it’s rather a lighthouse where we want to get over time.
-Once we get there, this document will turn into documentation.
+The main design goal for actors is to make it easy for developers build and ship reusable cloud software tools, which are also easy to run and integrate by their potentially not-too-technical users.

+The actors were first introduced by [Apify](https://apify.com/store) in late 2017, as a way to easily build, package, and ship web scraping and web automation tools to customers.
+Over the four years, we kept developing the concept and applied it successfully to thousands of real-world use cases in many business areas, well beyond the domain of web scraping.

+Drawing on our experience,
+we're now releasing this formal specification of the actor programming model, in a hope that it will help the community to more effectively build and ship cloud software tools, as well as encourage new implementations of the SDK in other programming languages.

+### Word of warning

+Currently, the only implementation of the actor model is provided by [Apify SDK for Node.js](https://sdk.apify.com), but it uses a legacy API and syntax that is not described here.
+The goal of this document is to provide a north star how Apify's and other implementations of actor programming model should look like.
+Once we release the new implementations for Node.js, Python or CLI, we'll release this document to the public and make it part of Apify documentation.

+## Philosophy

 Actors are micro-apps - serverless programs running in the cloud.
 They can run as short or as long as necessary, even forever.